Oboz Arete Low BDry - Women's Review

 Our Analysis and Test Results

-Multi-directional lugs and sticky rubber provided impressive traction on a variety of surfaces, including snow and wet trails.
-While shoes with a wider platform have a higher rubber-to-rock ratio, preferred for off-trail and very technical trails, the Arete performs well on volcanic and forested trails, alike.
+Multi-directional lugs and sticky rubber provided impressive traction on various surfaces, including snow and wet trails.
+While shoes with a broader platform have a higher rubber-to-rock ratio, preferred for off-trail and very technical trails, the Arete performs well on volcanic and forested trails, alike.

-The Arete is about the middle of the pack of all of the hiking shoes we have tested in terms of weight.
-The support and traction that it offers, however, are typical of much heavier shoes.
+The Arete is about the middle of the pack in terms of weight compared to some of our other favorite women's hiking shoes.
+However, the support and traction that it offers are typical of much heavier shoes.
 We measured them to weigh 1.49 lbs on our scale in US Women's size 7.

 Not only did the Arete perform well on the trail in mixed conditions, but it also crushed our bucket soaking test.
 There were no leaks after ten minutes of dunking, and the pair only absorbed .38 ounces of water.

 Hiking shoes will always be limited by their shorter flood height, but the Arete is about average in that department, and these shoes would be a great choice for drizzle and any hike that has shallow puddles or streams.